 “Many of the leading drivers of emerging infectious diseases, such as deforestation, natural resource extraction, and agricultural expansion, are causing wide-scale biodiversity loss and ecological degradation, which in turn have other serious consequences for public health.
 Faced with the impacts of these drivers, the health and environment communities are constantly responding to pressures outside of their control.
 I am excited to work at EcoHealth Alliance to shape more preventive solutions with a range of sectors.
 Scientists, governments, industry, consumers, multilateral organizations – we all have a meaningful role to play in sustainable development that promotes the health of our environment and our own species.”

-Catherine Machalaba is the program coordinator for health and policy at EcoHealth Alliance.
+Catherine Machalaba is a policy advisor at EcoHealth Alliance.
 She supports the organization’s efforts to operationalize One Health approaches for more coordinated and preventive systems that promote human, animal, and environmental health given their integral links.
 As part of the USAID Emerging Pandemic Threats PREDICT-2 project, she is currently analyzing the effectiveness of One Health policies and practices.
 Catherine manages the Future Earth oneHEALTH project, which seeks to understand the health implications of current and anticipated global environmental change to identify healthy and sustainable solutions.
 She works closely on One Health initiatives with the United Nations Convention on Biological Diversity (CBD) and Office for Disaster Risk Reduction (UNISDR), as well as the World Bank.